gamblevore/speedie/Documentation/Comparisons.md

     function ReadFileExample (|string| path, |StringThatWasReadSafely|)
         || f = path.file
-        return f.ReadAll(File.ExpectExists) // Reports errors upon any failiure.
+        return f.ReadAll(File.ExpectExists)
-        // f.ReadAll will open the file (if not already open).
-Also reports errors upon failiure.
+        // File.ExpectExists is a bit flag telling speedie to report missing files as errors.
+        // If we removed this param and left it as its default of 0, upon calling f.Readall, any missing file would create an error, and return "" (non-nil).

     main
         || f = ReadFileExample("file.txt")